RetliwG/church_registration_app/README.md

 - Check that your API key is correct in `config.js`
 - Verify that the Google Sheets API is enabled
 - Ensure your spreadsheet is publicly accessible
+- **Check API key restrictions**: Make sure your website URL is allowed in the API key restrictions

 ### "Error saving/loading data"
 - Confirm your spreadsheet ID is correct